Jarred Kelenic: 2023

-During the offseason, Kelenic worked on adjusting his approach at the plate to one that would be more suitable for hitting major-league pitching, especially towards breaking balls, which he greatly struggled hitting while he was in the majors.
+During the offseason, Kelenic worked on adjusting his approach at the plate to one that would be more suitable for hitting major-league pitching, especially breaking balls, which he greatly struggled hitting while he was in the majors.
 Before the 2023 season, Kelenic was again viewed as a breakout candidate because of his performance after his final call-up, as well as the ban on the infield shift that was introduced in 2023.

 In spring training, Kelenic flourished, slashing .353/.389/.706 with four home runs in 54 plate appearances.
-Kelenic began the season on the Opening Day roster, with the intent of platooning in left field with the newly-acquired A. J. Pollock.
-Kelenic continued his spring training success into the major league season, hitting well enough to earn starts against left-handed pitchers and became the everyday left fielder.
+Kelenic began the season on the Opening Day roster, with the intent of platooning in left field with the newly acquired A. J. Pollock.
+Kelenic continued his spring training success into the major league season, hitting well enough to earn starts against left-handed pitchers and become the everyday left fielder.
 On April 12, Kelenic hit a 482-foot home run that landed in the second tier of the center field bleachers at Wrigley Field, the longest regular-season home run recorded at Wrigley and the longest by a Mariner during the Statcast era (since 2015).

 On July 20, Kelenic broke his foot after kicking a water cooler during a game against the Minnesota Twins.
 He was activated off of the injured list on September 11.
 Kelenic finished the season batting .253/.327/.419 with 49 RBI, all career highs, as well as 11 home runs.

 Atlanta Braves

-On December 3, 2023, the Mariners traded Kelenic, Marco Gonzales, and Evan White to the Atlanta Braves for Jackson Kowar and Cole Phillips.
-Atlanta initially announced that Kelenic would be their starting left fielder, but after a brutal spring training (Kelenic slashed .143/.200/.232), Adam Duvall was acquired to platoon with Kelenic in left.
+On December 3, 2023, the Mariners traded Kelenic, Marco Gonzales, and Evan White to the Atlanta Braves in exchange for Jackson Kowar and Cole Phillips.
+Atlanta initially announced that Kelenic would be their starting left fielder, but after a poor spring training, slashing .143/.200/.232, Adam Duvall was acquired to platoon with Kelenic in left.
 However, after Duvall struggled and injuries plagued the Braves' outfield, Kelenic became the starting everyday center fielder, and took the leadoff spot in the lineup.
 Kelenic finished the 2024 season with a slash line of .231/.286/.393.

 In 2025, Kelenic got off to a slow start, resulting in him being sent back to the Triple-A Gwinnett Stripers on April 28.
 He ultimately played in only 24 games for Atlanta during the regular season, hitting .167/.231/.300 with two home runs and two RBI.
-On October 1, Kelenic was removed from the 40-man roster and sent outright to Gwinnett; he elected free agency the following day.
+On October 1, Kelenic was removed from the 40-man roster and sent outright to Gwinnett; he opted for free agency the following day.